googlefonts/googlesans/USAGE.md

 # How to Use Google Sans

-## Feature Code Support
+## Standard ligatures (On by default)

 ### Google logo ligatures

-Google Ligatures are now available in both contextual and PUA encoded flavours.
+Google logo ligatures are available through the `liga` feature.
+These are available in both contextual and PUA encoded flavours.

 ```
 Glogo => E000